brewos-io/homeassistant/docs/hardware/Specification.md

 │    • Maintain >6mm creepage from LV circuits                                   │
 │    • Use 16 AWG or heavier wire for L and N                                   │
 │    • Route HV wires away from LV signal wires                                 │ │                                                                                 │
-└────────────────────────────────────────────────────────────────────────────────┘
+│    📋 PCB PLACEMENT NOTE:                                                      │
+│    ──────────────────────                                                      │
+│    J24 is located in the EXISTING HV ZONE of the PCB, adjacent to the relay   │ │    contacts and L_FUSED bus that already carry mains voltage.
+This is NOT a   │ │    new HV section - it reuses the same traces and clearances used for K1-K3.  │ │    No additional HV measurement circuitry exists on the PCB; the external     │ │    meter module performs all voltage/current sensing internally.               │ │                                                                                 │ └────────────────────────────────────────────────────────────────────────────────┘
 ```